Menu

 StepWhat to Do

-1. Complete Pre-License EducationComplete 63 hours of coursework from a state-approved school covering real estate principles, contracts, finance, and Florida-specific law.
+1. Pre-License EducationComplete 63 hours at a state-approved school.
+Topics include principles, contracts, finance, and Florida law.

-3. Submit Your ApplicationApply to the Florida Department of Business and Professional Regulation with your exam results, background check, and required fees.
+3. Submit ApplicationSend your results, background check, and fees to the Florida Department of Business and Professional Regulation.

 What to Focus On for the Florida State Exam

-Our free Florida real estate practice exam covers both national and state-specific content.
-For a broader review of general principles, see the national real estate practice exam and the real estate exam study guide.
+Our free Florida real estate practice exam covers both national and state content.
+You can also try the national real estate practice exam or the real estate exam study guide.

 Frequently Asked Questions — Florida Real Estate Exam